 The College Development Fund functions outside the operating budget of the RCCO, depending totally on members' contributions.
 A small donation from every member of the College would greatly increase the number of students the fund can support, and would be an important investment in the future of the College and our profession.

 Donations to this fund are an effective way for our members, centres, supporters and other potential donors such as foundations and corporations to have a direct impact on the college and our ongoing activities.
-Donations to this fund can be tailored to specific projects (such as to subsidize the convention registration for a young student member), or can be given to the College to be used for our current priorities.
+Donations to this fund can be tailored to specific projects (such as to subsidize festival registration for a young student member), or can be given to the College to be used for our current priorities.